eelcocramer/node-bluetooth-serial-port/README.md

 Emitted when a bluetooth device was found.

 * address - the address of the device
-* name - the name of the device
+* name - the name of the device (or the address if the name is unavailable)

 #### Event: ('finished')